tsackton/taelgar/Gazetteer/Western Green Sea Region/Tollen/Tollen.md

 What if the earliest settlers of Tollen were explicitly the misfits and dissatisfied with the marnier culture (not sure what it is like exactly, but I imagine by the 3900s the OceanGod was dominant in a way that would allow some questioners or people not wedded to the mariner way of life to want to strike out).
 I'm thinking a bit of a Roger Williams or some of the other 'free thinker' early New England settlers vibe.

 From that earliest point, Tollen gains a reputation as a free-wheeling place of stories and misfits and those who are looking for a new life.
-And with them comes the curious from other cultures, and it turns out [[The Highlands]] and the mariners have a lot to sell each other, so then comes the merchants.
+And with them comes the curious from other cultures, and it turns out [[Highlands]] and the mariners have a lot to sell each other, so then comes the merchants.

 In the 4050s, [[The Downfall]] War certainly unsettles things, but that doesn't mean Tollen has to be abandoned.
 The merchants flee, and the city shrinks dramatically, but it is not abandoned entirely.